jwanner83/pd-components-library-icons-issue/README.md

 ## Steps to reproduce
 1. Add a personal access token to the `.npmrc` file after `...ithub.com:_authToken=XXX` which is able to read packages
+4. Login into your GitHub packages registry `npm login --registry=https://npm.pkg.github.com` and use your generated personal access token as password
-2. Install the dependencies `npm i`
+5. Install the dependencies `npm i`
-3. Run the project `npm run serve`
+6. Run the project `npm run serve`

 ## Expected behaviour
 The page should display the `cancel` icon.